Fritz Weidner

+Ernst Friedrich "Fritz" Wilhelm Weidner (13 March 1863 – 10 November 1950) was a German architect.

 Life

-Ernst Friedrich Wilhelm "Fritz" Weidner was born on 13 March 1863 in Vordamm (today part of Drezdenko, Poland).
-His father Julius, from Bielefeld, was the head of the railway station.
-His mother Antoni Marie Augusta née Herold was the daughter of Friedrich Herold, a local masonry master, also mayor of Driesen (Drezdenko).
-The young Fritz spent his childhood and early youth in a family home.
+Weidner was born on 13 March 1863, in Vordamm (today part of Drezdenko, Poland).
+His father, Julius, from Bielefeld, was the head of the railway station.
+His mother, Antoni Marie Augusta (née Herold), was the daughter of Friedrich Herold, a local masonry master, as well as the mayor of Driesen (Drezdenko).
+Fritz spent his childhood and early youth in a family home.
 He graduated from the local public school and later obtained the builder qualification by passing the masonry exam.
-He soon got the rights to work as a manager.
+He soon earned the right to work as a manager.

 At the beginning of the 1880s, he moved to Berlin and lived there with his brother Ernst, also a construction technician.
 According to family letters, he had been studying architecture and painting at the Berlin Academy of Arts for several semesters.
 This reduced academic education was not enough to obtain the title of architect, therefore, Fritz Weidner presumably followed courses in other universities of the German capital.
 During these sessions, he met his future wife, Alice Goodson, an Englishwoman.

 Alice was the daughter of Thomas Goodson and Emma (née Wats).
-Thomas, London-born citizen, had been working in Berlin since 1859, as a city sanitary engineer.
+Thomas, a London-born citizen, had been working in Berlin since 1859, as a city sanitary engineer.
 Alice was born in Berlin on 20 May 1867.
 Later he founded the company Thomas Goodson-Tiefbaufirma, offering engineering services in the field of underground constructions and plumbing installations.
 Fritz Weidner was rapidly employed at the Goodson company and there he took his first steps as a building designer.

 Working in Bromberg

-In 1895, he arrived alone in Bromberg, where he worked as a manager of the local branch of the Goodson company which contract was to supervise the construction of city sewerage network.
+In 1895, he arrived alone in Bromberg, where he worked as a manager of the local branch of the Goodson company which was contracted to supervise the construction of city sewerage network.
 Three years later, thanks to the thriving economic situation in Bromberg offering a profusion of career opportunities, he decided to settle in the city.

 He brought his family and set up his own architecture office, while keeping his cooperation with his father-in-law.
 He was particularly active from 1896 to 1914.
 His studio took part in 90 investments: 25 were projects for new front houses, while the other works were related to rebuilding residential houses or erecting smaller constructions such as utility rooms (stables, garages, warehouses), fencing and parking lots.
 Most of the realizations were commissioned by private investors, mainly city rentiers, manufacturers, merchants or artisans.

 His works are mainly concentrated in: